AndreaHgy/CheckoutStaffingPlanner/README.md

 &ensp; "password": "admin"
 }**

 Create as many users as needed.
-You can see all the employees added by sending the following GET request: http://localhost:8080/employee/all.
+You can see all the employees added by sending the following GET request: http://localhost:8080/employee/all or a specific user by name and password: http://localhost:8080/employee/find/{name}/{password}.

 **<span style="color: red;">!!!
 It is mandatory for each user to have a name, a password and to be assigned if it's an admin or not